pablog86/NDO-Contracts/README.md

 - `done`
 - `ignored`

-In case one or more objects failed, you can ignore all the objects that were configured and run the specific task using the tags.
+In case one or more objects failed, you can ignore all the objects that were correctly configured and run the specific task using the tags.